redhat-telco-adoption/serverless-troubleshooting/README.md

 The workflow creates the following container images:

-- `quay.io/<owner>/code-with-quarkus:jvm` - JVM version of the application
+- `quay.io/<owner>/code-with-quarkus:<version>-jdk` - JVM version of the application
-- `quay.io/<owner>/code-with-quarkus:native` - Native version of the application
+- `quay.io/<owner>/code-with-quarkus:<version>-native` - Native version of the application
 - `quay.io/<owner>/code-with-quarkus:latest` - Same as the JVM version

+Where `<version>` is the semantic version (e.g., 1.0.1) extracted from the project's pom.xml.

+### Automatic Version Bumping

+The workflow automatically bumps the patch version of the project with each push to the main branch:

+1. It extracts the current version from pom.xml
+2. Removes the "-SNAPSHOT" suffix for container image tags
+3. Increments the patch version (e.g., 1.0.0 → 1.0.1)
+4. Updates the pom.xml with the new version (adding back the "-SNAPSHOT" suffix)
+5. Uses the new version for container image tags

+This ensures that each new build pushed to the container registry has a unique version number.

 ### Required GitHub Secrets